ssrrajamani/LearnMarkDown/README.md

 # LearnMarkDown
-This repo helps us learn how to write a markdown file
+This repo helps us learn how to write a markdown file using basic syntax